 One of The Derby’s longtime entertainers was Joe King and the Zaniaks.
 They packed the rough-around-the-edges main barroom with their musical madcap (and crude) comedy routine.

 From 1959 to 1967, the lounge in the basement was the Gay Nineties Room (that’s the 1890s).
 Attracting the quieter crowd, it was an old-time, sing-a-long room with a “straw hat and striped blazer atmosphere.”
 A separate entrance was added so its patrons didn’t need to mix with the raucous main floor crowd.
-One of its mainstay acts was Georgina Rogers and Jimmy White who performed ragtime and honky-tonk songs.
+One of its mainstay acts was Georgina Rogers and Jimmy White, who performed ragtime and honky-tonk songs.

 A New Facade

 In the summer of 1969, The Derby underwent $100,000 in alterations.
 The exterior had a whole new look, adding a bit of fun to the already lively intersection.
-Above the barn-board siding were huge signs featuring Ben Turpin, Laurel & Hardy, Toulouse-Lautrec, Roscoe Arbuckle (possibly) and Charlie Chaplin all wearing derbies.
+Above the barn-board siding were huge signs featuring Ben Turpin, Laurel & Hardy, Toulouse-Lautrec, Roscoe Arbuckle (possibly) and Charlie Chaplin, all wearing derbies.
 The signs made the Brown Derby Tavern a definite landmark.

 The Brown Derby Hangs Up Its Hat

 In 1974, The Derby closed.
 After 25 years in business, rising costs and the changing character of hardened Yonge St forced the boisterous watering hole to turn off the taps.
-The property sold for $1.5 million and became home to Mr Submarine along with other restaurants and retail shops.
+The property sold for $1.5 million and became home to Mr Submarine and other restaurants and retail shops.
 In the late 1990s, the building was demolished.

 The Site Today

 In 2007, the present-day building, grey and adorned with advertising, was completed.
 It was originally called Toronto Life Square (this building is not to be confused with Yonge-Dundas Square).
-Called 10 Dundas East, it’s home to Winners, Cineplex and Adidas plus over 25 more stores and restaurants.
+Called 10 Dundas East, it’s home to Winners, Cineplex and Adidas, plus over 25 more stores and restaurants.
 Now mainly a tourist spot, the intersection is one of the busiest in Canada.